Baker University

 STUDY ABROAD

-Baker offers a full range of study abroad options worldwide in almost any discipline.
-The most popular program is that of England’s Harlaxton College, recently ranked the No. 1 study abroad program by Best College Reviews.
+Baker offers a full range of study abroad options worldwide in almost any discipline—from two-week trips during interterm to full-semester programs.
+The most popular program is at England’s Harlaxton College in Grantham, England.
+It is the British campus of the University of Evansville and is consistently ranked the No. 1 study abroad program by Best College Reviews.

 INTERNSHIPS

-Nothing puts knowledge to the test like real-world experience, so professors and the staff at Career Services work diligently to help students land rewarding internships.
-Often times, these internships can lead full-time job offers after graduation.
+Nothing puts knowledge to the test like real-world experience.
+Professors, the staff in Career Services, and our vast alumni network diligently work to help students land rewarding internships.
+Often, these internships lead to full-time job offers after graduation.
 In recent years, Baker students have interned with the FBI, Polygram Records, Sprint, Hallmark, NASCAR, PriceWaterhouseCoopers, and the U.S. Senate.

 ORIGINAL RESEARCH